docker/docs/docker-cloud/orgs.md

 You can create Organizations in Docker Cloud to share repositories, and infrastructure and applications with coworkers and collaborators.

-Members of an organization can see only the teams to which they belong, and their membership.
-Members of the `Owners` team can see and edit all of the teams and all of the team membership lists.
-Docker Cloud users outside an organization cannot see the Organizations or teams another user belongs to.
+Members of an organization can see only teams and memberships to which they belong.
+Members of the `Owners` team can see and edit all teams and team membership lists.
+Docker Cloud users cannot view another user’s organizations or teams if they do not share an organization.

 ## Create an Organization